JohnMunsch/PaperQuik.com/README.md

 # PaperQuik.com

+This is the complete source for what is deployed at this domain.
+It generates SVG images for a page given some user selected characteristics (page size and format) and then you can print that to get the page you want.

 ## Development

 `npm run dev` - This runs esbuild to compile the JavaScript and generate a bundle.js file the page can load and a simple Node.js server which serves up the application.